 N.B.
 Ensure that these substances are kept in a safe place away from children.
 Label the storage bottles.

-Ideally when making up chemical solutions, you add the solid to water & then make up to, say, 100ml by adding more water.
-The above is an easier method which is accurate enough.
+Ideally when making up chemical solutions, you add the solid to water & then make up to, say, 10 ml by adding more water.
+The above is an easier method which is accurate enough; as a trained ‘scientist’ I would be more precise!

 NOTE: Dr. Kalcker uses stock bottles.
 I prefer to make smaller amounts.
 500 ml will make 50 1 litre bottles of 1 % CDS.